ljvankuiken/WindowsAPICodePack/README.md

-﻿# Windows® API Code Pack for Microsoft® .NET Framework
+﻿# Windows API Code Pack

 This is a mirror of the [Windows® API Code Pack for Microsoft® .NET Framework](http://archive.msdn.microsoft.com/WindowsAPICodePack) with additional fixes and features by yours truly.